yogesh-bhagia/Data-Engineering/README.md

 --Ingesting Data to Hadoop Cluster
       To Ingest Data From MySQL RDBMS to Hadoop Cluster, I used cli command
-        >> hdfs dfs -put (Source File from LFS) (Destination on HDFS) We could also use copyFromLocal command
+        >> hdfs dfs -put (Source File from LFS) (Destination on HDFS) We could also use copyFromLocal command.